fiwippi/tanuki/README.md

 - Full well formatted documentation for Go + Javascript
 - Progress bar when uploading covers
 - Why does generate thumbnails cause scan time to go up?
+- Generate thumbnails in smaller transactions to not cause bottleneck

 ## Changelog
+### [0.7] - 2021-08-12
+- Mangadex downloader

 ### [0.6] - 2021-08-06
 - Webtoon support, in the reader modal you can select the webtoon option which removes gaps between rows
 - Mobile UI overhaul, tanuki is now smoother and works better on mobile